Guild of One-Name Studies

 The England and Wales censuses indicate totals of about 700 in 1841, 740 in 1851, 850 in 1861, 1000 in 1871, 1180 in 1881, 1300 in 1891, 1500 in 1901 and 1650 in 1911.
 The uncommon variant Rangecroft accounting for 100 of these.

-In the England and Wales 1881 census, using the surname atlas software, the major clusters of the name are in Yorkshire and Lancashire.
+In the England and Wales 1881 census, using the surname atlas software, the major clusters of the name are in Cheshire and Lancashire.

-There are also a significant number in Westmorland with a smaller group in the London area
+There are also a significant number in Staffordshire with a smaller group in the London area

 There have been Ravenscrofts in London since mediaeval times including several citizens of different guilds.

 All of the Ravenscroft (and variant) entries from the General Register Offices for England & Wales (1837 - 1911) and censuses 1841-1911 have been recorded .
-This data can be found on the Guild web site (requires registration unless you are a member of the Guild).
+This data can be found on the Guild web site .

 The one-name study also includes numerous entries from English Parish Registers as well as reconstructed trees including those from the Ravenscroft pedigree found in the book The family of Ravenscroft by William Ravenscroft and Raymond Bathurst Ravenscroft (Familysearch)